What are the aims of this leaflet?

 Treatment depends on the symptoms and extent of the disease.

-In AIDS-related Kaposi’s sarcoma, treatment of the HIV infection can lead to improvement or sometimes disappearance of Kaposi’s sarcoma.
+In HIV-related Kaposi’s sarcoma, treatment of the HIV infection can lead to improvement or sometimes disappearance of Kaposi’s sarcoma.

-If related to immunosuppressive medication, stopping, if possible, or changing this medication may lead to resolution of lesions.
+If related to immunosuppressive medication, reducing the dose as much as possible, or changing this medication may lead to resolution of lesions.

-Classical Kaposi’s sarcoma may not require any treatment but if swelling of an affected leg is a problem, compression bandages or stockings may be helpful.
+Classical Kaposi’s sarcoma may not require any treatment.
+If swelling of an affected leg is a problem, compression bandages or stockings may be helpful.

 To control Kaposi’s sarcoma, which causes symptoms in the skin, or to improve appearance, several local treatment options exist: